by Annalisa Hultberg, Extension Educator, University of Minnesota

 - It helped because my kids can at least come read it for me when I don’t understand

-- Wants to thank the creator of the PSA binder because it is a useful tool to be able to go back to it whenever they have any questions or they need any reminders.
+- Wants to thank the creator of the PSA binder because it is a useful tool to be able to go back to it whenever they have any questions or they need any reminders. - How did the interpretation and technology work for you?

 Yes: 12/15